 The United States Department of Agriculture, Animal and Plant Health Inspection Service, Plant Protection and Quarantine, Center for Plant Health Science and Technology (USDA/APHIS/PPQ/CPHST), announces the FY13-14 RFP for the National Ornamentals Research Site at Dominican University of California (NORS-DUC).
+In order to conduct research at NORS-DUC, interested parties are required to submit a pre-proposal to the NORS-DUC Program Manager for review and support prior to submitting their proposal to the USDA Farm Bill, section 10201.

 The research site is intended to facilitate research activities supportive of the broad goal to safeguard nursery production and the forest industry.
 Proposals reflecting short-term applied research are requested that address research priorities, including, but are not limited to: methods development to inhibit Phytophthora ramorum establishment and spread, mitigations to manage P. ramorum, epidemiological studies on inoculum sources, pathways, soil sampling focal points and disease distribution in nurseries.